How To Choose Wood for Stair Treads

 Laminated Wood Treads

 Laminating is a method used to create a thicker piece of wood.
-It is made of multiple layers to improve the overall strength and stability.
+It is made of multiple layers to improve overall strength and stability.
 Shown below are two wood stair tread styles with two different lamination styles Butcher Block and Random Stack.

 Box Stair Tread Construction